Deepankar1999/Bird32/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+You can follow this guide to build it from scratch: https://medium.com/@kennethteh90/how-to-build-a-twitter-clone-885dd3fea6f3

 ### Prerequisites